-- a description of the system for identifying, measuring and monitoring the residual risk to which the institution is exposed when it uses credit risk mitigation technics; - a general description of the procedures for ensuring, when credit risk mitigation instruments are put in place, that they are legally valid, that their value is not correlated with that of the mitigated exposure, and that they are properly documented; - a presentation of the procedures for integrating the credit risk associated with the use of credit risk mitigation techniques in the overall credit risk management system; - a description of stress tests conducted on credit risk mitigation techniques (including the assumptions and methodologies used and the results obtained); - a synthesis of incidents occurred during the year when appropriate (guarantee calls refused, unrealised pledges).
+- a general description of the procedures used to ensure, when credit risk mitigation instruments are put in place, that they are legally valid, that their value is not correlated with that of the mitigated exposure, and that they are properly documented; - a presentation of the procedures integrating the credit risk associated with the use of credit risk mitigation techniques in the overall credit risk management system; - a description of stress tests conducted on credit risk mitigation techniques (including the assumptions and methodologies used and the results obtained); - a summary of incidents that occurred during the year when appropriate (guarantee calls refused, unrealised pledges).

 8.9.
-Stress testing of credit risk
+Stress testing for credit risk